 The challenge was to make the body visible in a mass of rippling water.
 I drew each ripple one by one.
 As with the dolphin drawing above, there was almost no ‘lifting out’ with an eraser.
 I drew this before I’d established any real technique.
 I was still experimenting.

-Drawing water need not be so painful if you approach it in the right way.
+Drawing water doesn’t need to be so painful if you approach it in the right way.
 Remember the guidelines at the beginning.
 They will help a lot.
-Use your eraser to draw water and the most complex effects will be so much easier.
+Use your eraser to draw water and the most complex effects will be so much easier to achieve.

-Now you know how to draw water in pencil – probably.
+Now you know how to draw water in pencil.

 There are more tutorials like this, take a look at: